• Skip to primary navigation

 Caviar Hors d'Oeuvre Plate

-This Caviar Hors d’Oeuvre Pate is a really simple, tasty appetizer dish that will wow your guests.
+This Caviar Hors d'Oeuvre Plate is a really simple, tasty appetizer dish that will wow your guests.
 It starts with perfect hard boiled eggs that you can make ahead of time.
 After that it takes 5 minutes to put this together.

 I am always surprised by how many people say they have never tried caviar.
 So surprise them with this!